mcarolinegraham/North_Pacific_Marine_Salmon_Diet_Database/README.md

 ## Additional Notes

-The authors acknowledge that this data may be eventually housed in other locations and will update the information in this repository to reflect any changes to hosting.
+The authors acknowledge that this data may be eventually housed in another location and will update the information in this repository to reflect any changes to hosting.
 We used R version 3.6.1, RStudio version 1.2.1335, and MySQL version 8.0.18.

 ## Acknowledgements